 A minor in German documents a student's basic competence in the German language as well as familiarity with German-speaking culture.
 The minor consists of a minimum of 18 hours of course work; specific requirements are as follows:

-- 15 credit hours hours in the GER subject area (all language courses count toward the minor), of which 6 credit hours must be earned in courses taught in German
+- 15 credit hours hours in the GER subject area (all language courses count toward the minor), of which 6 credit hours must be earned in courses taught in the German language.

 - Total hours: 18

 Click here to access the form required to declare a minor.

 Candidates for honors in German who meet College of Arts and Science and departmental requirements must complete all requirements for the concentration in German.
 In addition, students

 - must study a minimum of one semester at a German-speaking university (or gain the equivalent experience);